 What separates the ones that follow through

 You cannot know in advance which breakout works.
-You can, however, stack the conditions that historically separate the follow-throughs from the fakeouts — which is exactly what a systematic screen does instead of eyeballing charts:
+You can stack the conditions that historically separate the follow-throughs from the fakeouts, which is exactly what a systematic screen does instead of eyeballing charts:

-- Regime alignment.
-A breakout with the market behind it — broad participation, a constructive tape — follows through far more often than the same chart in a narrow, weakening one.
-Context is not a tiebreaker; it is a primary input.
+- Regime alignment (the gate).
+A breakout with the market behind it follows through far more often than the same chart in a narrow, weakening tape.
+Context is the primary input, not a tiebreaker.

 - The name’s character.
-Liquidity enough to trade, and a volatility profile that makes the move worth the risk without being a lottery ticket.
-These are inputs a composite score weighs alongside the setup itself.
+Liquidity enough to trade, and a volatility profile that makes the move worth the risk without being a lottery ticket, inputs a composite score weighs alongside the setup itself.

-Notice that none of these guarantees the breakout works.
+None of these guarantees the breakout works.
 They tilt the odds.
-A systematic approach is precisely the discipline of taking only the breakouts where enough of these conditions are present, and passing on the larger population where they aren’t — rather than buying every line that clears.
+A systematic approach is precisely the discipline of taking only the breakouts where enough of these conditions are present, and passing on the larger population where they aren’t, rather than buying every line that clears.

 The part that actually makes it tradeable: managing the failures

-Because the majority fail, trading breakouts is not an exercise in prediction.
-It is an exercise in making the failures cheap and letting the winners run.
-Three things do that work, and none of them is about picking better:
+Because the majority fail, trading breakouts is not an exercise in prediction, it is an exercise in making the failures cheap and letting the winners run.
+Three disciplines do that work, and none of them is about picking better:

 - Volatility-aware stops.
 The distance to that invalidation has to respect how much the name normally moves, or you get shaken out of good breakouts and overstay bad ones.
 Why a fixed-percentage stop is the wrong tool is the subject of volatility-aware stops.